lekhrajdinkar/data-engineer/docs/02_funda/00_index.md

 ### 5. special method 🥳
-- If want a custom class to act like a list/dict/etc., implement special methods :point_left:
+- If want a custom class to act like a list/dict/etc., implement special methods ⬅️
 - [02_specialClass.py](../../src/pyBasicModule/year2025/style_oops/02_specialClass.py)
 - **NotImplemented** : Used in special methods (__eq__, __add__, etc.) to signal the operation is not supported
 ```